wix/stylable/site/docs/getting-started/react-integration.md

 layout: docs
 ---

-You can integrate **Stylable** manually with a React component per the following example if you want to understand the workings of the integrtation.
-You can also use our automatic integration using wix-react-tools as described below.
+If you want to understand the workings of the integrtation, you can integrate **Stylable** manually with a React component per the following example.
+You can also use our automatic integration using **wix-react-tools** as described below.

 ## Manual integration